pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

       --full-log             This emits human-readable, single-line logs for each event that occurs, with the current span context displayed before the formatted representation of the event.
       --compact-log          Emit logs optimized for short line lengths.
-  -j, --json <json-file>     Generate a JSON report of the verification -x, --junit <junit-file>   Generate a JUnit XML report of the verification
+  -j, --json <json-file>     Generate a JSON report of the verification -x, --junit <junit-file>   Generate a JUnit XML report of the verification (requires the junit feature)
       --no-colour            Disables ANSI escape codes in the output [aliases: no-color]

 Loading pacts options:
-  -f, --file <file>              Pact file to verify (can be repeated) -d, --dir <dir>                Directory of pact files to verify (can be repeated) -u, --url <url>                URL of pact file to verify (can be repeated) -b, --broker-url <broker-url>  URL of the pact broker to fetch pacts from to verify (requires the provider name parameter) [env: PACT_BROKER_BASE_URL=]
+  -f, --file <file>
+          Pact file to verify (can be repeated)
+  -d, --dir <dir>
+          Directory of pact files to verify (can be repeated) -u, --url <url>
+          URL of pact file to verify (can be repeated) -b, --broker-url <broker-url>
+          URL of the pact broker to fetch pacts from to verify (requires the provider name parameter) [env: PACT_BROKER_BASE_URL=]
+      --webhook-callback-url <webhook-callback-url>
+          URL of a Pact to verify via a webhook callback.
+Requires the broker-url to be set.
+      --ignore-no-pacts-error
-      --ignore-no-pacts-error    Do not fail if no pacts are found to verify
+          Do not fail if no pacts are found to verify

 Authentication options:
       --user <user>          Username to use when fetching pacts from URLS [env: PACT_BROKER_USERNAME=]